softworkz/emby-wiki/GPU-Tanscoding.md

 * [nVidia graphics card that support NVENC](https://developer.nvidia.com/nvidia-video-codec-sdk#gpulist) (These are the Kepler and Maxwell based GPUs - there are high-end and desktop variants of these cards(4))
 * MediaBrowser Server running on Microsoft Windows(1)

+## Latest driviers
+Nearly all issues report on the forum have been resolved by ensuring the latest drivers are used.
+For desktops, check for the latest drivers from Intel and nVidia.
+If you have a laptop, you will need to get the driver from your laptop manufacturer.

+Don't rely on automatic driver update tools, there have been reports on these failing to obtain the latest driver for the GPU.

 # Enabling GPU transcoding

 If you're ready to give GPU transcoding a try, then please follow these steps...